jaungiers/Neural-Network-OCR/README.md

 ## Overview

-A multi-layer neural network framework which utilises the standard Stochastic Gradient Descent algorithm via Backpropagation to optimise the learning of the network.
+A multi-layer neural network framework for recognising handwritten numbers which utilises the standard Stochastic Gradient Descent algorithm via Backpropagation to optimise the learning of the network.

+The network is trained and tested against the MNIST dataset with 50,000 training examples of handwritten digits and a different 10,000 test set of digits for evaluation.

 The network allows for hyperparameter customisation via a JSON file.
-This is limited to keeping only 1 hidden layer however and is optimised for the MNIST handwriting dataset, so has 784 input neurons and 10 output neurons.
+This is limited to keeping only 1 hidden layer however and is optimised for the MNIST handwriting dataset, so has 784 input neurons (for a vector representation of each image as images are 28x28 pixels) and 10 output neurons.

 ## Hidden Layers N-Comparisons